Data & Metadata: The Impossible Separation!

-Data governance is not a luxury
+Data governance is a necessity

-- the explosion in volumes and the poorly controlled multiplication of data sources make their exploitation complex, undermine their clarity and make them more difficult to interpret;
+- The explosion in volumes and the poorly controlled multiplication of data sources make their exploitation complex, undermine their clarity, and make them more difficult to interpret

-- disparate and heterogeneous data can ultimately contradict each other, due to a lack of shared definition or understanding, methods, or the multiplication of tools used.
+- Disparate and heterogeneous data can ultimately contradict each other, due to a lack of shared definition or understanding, methods, or the multiplication of tools used

 - Uniformity of formats, which simplifies the use of data and facilitates comparisons and interoperability in different business uses